Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 21.01.14  It is possible to enter also template definition with tag -dialog (template dialog, template.js, is preferred method to work with template definitions).

 - 21.01.14  Fixed data of gallery -tag to be edited with tag -dialog (tag is displayed as gallery -element in wysiwyg).
 Enabled use of attributes for hovergallery -tag (tag is displayed as special -element in wysiwyg).

 - 20.11.14  Fixed tag- dialog: support comments -tag (about 99% compatible); try to parse any simple tags of wikitext unknown to wysiwyg.